Phoenice (Roman province): Administrative history

+Background

 Phoenicia came under Roman rule in 64 BC, when Pompey created the province of Syria.
 With the exception of a brief period in 36–30 BC, when Mark Antony gave the region to Ptolemaic Egypt, Phoenicia remained part of the province of Syria thereafter.
-Emperor Hadrian (reigned 117–138) is said to have considered a division of the overly large Syrian province in 123–124 AD, but it was not until shortly after c.
+Emperor Hadrian (reigned 117–138) is said to have considered a division of the overly large Syrian province in 123–124 AD.

+Creation

+It was not until shortly after c.
 194 AD that Septimius Severus (r.
 193–211) actually undertook this, dividing the province into Syria Coele in the north and Syria Phoenice in the south.
-Tyre became the capital of the new province, but Elagabalus (r.
-218–222) raised his native Emesa to co-capital, and the two cities rivalled each other as the head of the province until its division in the 4th century.

-The province was much larger than the area traditionally called Phoenicia: for example, cities like Emesa and Palmyra and the base of the Legio III Gallica in Raphanaea were now subject to governor in Tyre.
+The province was much larger than the area traditionally called Phoenicia: for example, cities like Emesa and Palmyra and the base of the Legio III Gallica in Raphanaea were now subject to the governor who resided in Tyre.
 Veterans of this military unit were settled in Tyre, which also received the rank of colonia.